keithsngth/applied-machine-learning-projects/README.md

 ## Getting Started
 ### Pre-requisites
-To run this script, intialise a new Conda or use an existing environment to install the required dependencies.
+To run scripts in this rpeo, intialise a new Conda or use an existing environment to install the required dependencies.

 ```bash
 # Create and activate new environment